 Before coming to Wake Forest, Hobbs spent four years as the pitching coach at his alma mater, Missouri in the SEC.
 During his four years as a Tiger, Hobbs had seven of his pitchers drafted in three seasons and he has guided four players to All-Conference honors.

 The pitching staff in 2013, despite being made up of eight newcomers, ranked among the best in recent Mizzou history with a 3.87 ERA in 50 games.
 That was the best team mark by a Tiger team since 2006.
-His three regular starters all had ERAs 3.80 or lower and his staff allowed just 152 walks, third in the league behind only Kentucky and South Carolina.
+His three regular starters all had ERAs 3.80 or lower and his staff allowed just 152 walks, third in the league.

 Before USF, Hobbs spent three years as the associate head coach, pitching coach and recruiting coordinator at UC-San Diego.
 The Tritons made a trip to the Division II College World Series in 2009.
 They finished that year ranked No. 3 after claiming the school's first ever Regional Championship.